James Richard Haskell

 James Richard Haskell was an American inventor chiefly remembered for his invention (with Azel S. Lyman) of a multi-charge gun which was intended to increase muzzle velocity by detonating additional propellant charges behind the projectile or shell as it moved up the gun's barrel and was a distant ancestor of the World War II German V-3 "supergun".

 In 1854 Haskell began experiments with steel breech-loading rifled cannon and breech-loading small-arms, manufacturing 25 of the former, which were purchased by the Mexican Government.

 In 1855 he began experimenting with multi-charge guns in partnership with Azel S. Lyman, who originated the idea of applying successive charges of gunpowder to accelerate the velocity of a projectile.

 Rafael Repeater

-In 1862, with a French inventor named George Raphael (sometimes reported as Rafael), a supplier of revolvers and swords to the Union army, Haskell invented and constructed a rapid-firing machine gun which became known as the Rafael Repeater.
+In 1862, Haskell served as the sole agent for a rapid-firing machine gun he collaborated on with a Frenchman named Rafael which became known as the Rafael Repeater that was submitted to the U.S. government for trials.
 It was mounted on a light artillery carriage and fired standard rifle bullets.
 Unlike contemporary machine-guns, it did not use a feed hopper or separate cartridge chambers.
 However, few details remain of how it worked, apart from a mention in a letter from John Ericsson: